benomahony/ziglings.nvim/README.md

 # ziglings.nvim

-A Neovim plugin for working with [Ziglings](https://ziglings.org/) exercises.
-Automatically detects your Ziglings installation and provides auto-building, exercise navigation, and progress tracking.
+A Neovim plugin for learning Zig with [Ziglings](https://ziglings.org/) exercises.
+The plugin automatically downloads and manages all exercises, provides auto-building, exercise navigation, and progress tracking.

 ## Features

-- 🔍 **Auto-discovery**: Automatically finds your Ziglings installation
+- 🚀 **Automatic setup**: Downloads and manages Ziglings exercises automatically
-- 🚀 **Auto-build on save**: Automatically runs `zig build` when you save `.zig` files
+- 🔧 **Auto-build on save**: Automatically runs `zig build` when you save `.zig` files
 - 📍 **Exercise navigation**: Jump between exercises with simple commands
 - 📊 **Progress tracking**: See which exercises you've completed
 - 🔔 **Smart notifications**: Get build results with full error context
 - ⚡ **Snacks.nvim integration**: Enhanced notifications if you use snacks.nvim
 - 🎯 **Zero configuration**: Works out of the box
+- 💾 **Self-contained**: No need to manually clone or manage Ziglings

 ## Installation